Exclusive breastfeeding is the best feeding option for premature babies.

 - protecting them against infections

 Even small amounts of breast milk benefit your baby.
-But try to provide breast milk for as long as possible.
+But try to give them breast milk for as long as possible.
 This will increase the health benefits for your baby.

-Your nurse or midwife will help you to learn how to breastfeed in the hospital.
+Your nurse or midwife will help you learn how to hand express your breast milk and breastfeed in the hospital.

-After you leave the hospital, you can get support from your PHN, breastfeeding support groups, and community lactation consultants.
+After you leave the hospital, you can get support from:

 Combination feeding for premature babies

 If exclusive breastfeeding is not possible, you can try combination feeding.
-Combination feeding is when you combine breastfeeding and bottle feeding.
+This is when you combine breastfeeding and bottle feeding.

 If you're considering combination feeding, talk to the staff looking after you and your baby before you leave the hospital.

 After you go home, you can talk to your public health nurse (PHN) or GP.
-Your local breastfeeding support group can also offer help and advice.
+You can also get advice and support from your local breastfeeding support group.

 Formula feeding for premature babies

-If you are unable to breastfeed or choose not to breastfeed, you need to use formula milk.
+If you are unable to breastfeed or choose not to breastfeed, you can use formula milk.

-Your nurse or midwife will help you to learn how to formula feed your baby before you leave the hospital.
+Formula milk gives your baby the nutrients they need to grow and develop.
+Your nurse or midwife will help you learn how to formula feed before you leave the hospital.

 Specialised feed and nutritional supplements